Teradata/developer-resources/docs/explore-and-analyze-data/magic-commands.md

 In Jupyter notebooks, magic commands are special shortcuts that starts with %.
 They let you do more than just run programming language.

-JupyterLab with the AI Unlimited kernel supports these magic commands in addition to the existing Teradata SQL kernel magic commands.
+JupyterLab with the AI Unlimited kernel supports these magic commands in addition to the standard Teradata SQL kernel magic commands.

 ## %workspaces_config